 It is important to monitor your blood glucose and ketones closely and follow your sick day plan.
 If your child is having high fever, trouble breathing or other concerning symptoms, you should call their primary care provider or seek urgent medical care.
 Visit our Sick Days page for more information on how to manage T1D during an illness.

-Should I keep my child out of school in the fall if it is in-person?
+Should I keep my child out of school if it is in-person?

 We would like to stress the importance of making sure your child is safe at all times and remind patient families that our primary focus is on treating diabetes concerns.
 If your child will be attending school remotely or learning at home, it is still very important that they have a dependable support system in place in case of a diabetes emergency.
 If they will be left alone, their health is still the parent or guardian's responsibility.
 Child Protective Services in the state of Michigan recommends children under 10 years old should not be left home alone.

 Whether schools meet in-person or with distance learning, your child has rights.
 The American Diabetes Association has helpful resources on this topic.
 We recommend speaking with your child's teacher to establish a communication system for your child to excuse themselves to take care of diabetes concerns.
 This can be as simple as a colorful index card or a hand gesture.
 We can also assist you in drafting a Diabetes Medical Management Plan (DMMP) to ensure your child's diabetes needs are taken care of at school.
 Visit our Back to School page for more information and contact us for help.